Title

 The Insurance Act of the Philippines, enacted in 1914, regulates insurance business in the country, providing definitions, guidelines, and regulations for insurance contracts, parties involved, insurable interest, and various aspects of insurance, including marine, fire, life, and health insurance.

-Insurance is defined as a contract whereby one undertakes for a consideration to indemnify another against loss, damage, or liability arising from an unknown or contingent event.
+Insurance is a contract whereby one undertakes for a consideration (the premium) to indemnify another against loss, damage, or liability arising from an unknown or contingent event.

-Any contingent or unknown event, whether past or future, which may damnify a person having an insurable interest, or create a liability against him, may be insured, subject to the provisions of this Act.
+Any contingent or unknown event, whether past or future, which may damage a person having an insurable interest or create liability against him, may be insured subject to the Act.

-No, insurance for or against the drawing of any lottery or any chance or ticket in a lottery drawing a prize is not authorized under this Act.
+Because Sec.
+4 expressly does not authorize insurance for or against the drawing of any lottery or for or against any chance or ticket in a lottery drawing a prize (void as contrary to the Act).

-The person who undertakes to indemnify another is called the insurer, and the person indemnified is called the insured.
+The person who undertakes to indemnify another by a contract of insurance is the insurer, and the person indemnified is called the insured.

-Yes, anyone except a public enemy may be insured under this Act.
+Anyone except a public enemy may be insured.

-Marine insurance is an insurance against risks connected with navigation to which ships, cargo, freightage, profits, or other insurable interest in movable property may be exposed during a certain voyage or fixed period.
+Marine insurance is insurance against risks connected with navigation to which a ship, cargo, freightage, profits, or other insurable interest in movable property may be exposed during a certain voyage or a fixed period of time.

 Analyze Cases Smarter, Faster